nsacyber/WALKOFF/README.md

 ### Docker

-You can use Docker Compose to install WALKOFF along with Postgres and Redis using the compose file below.
+You can use Docker Compose to install WALKOFF along with Postgres and Redis.
-(This file is provided in the repository under )

 Docker Compose is included with Docker CE on Linux and MacOS, but will need to be installed separately (see https://docs.docker.com/compose/install/ for more details.)